The equifibered approach to $\infty$-properads: Infinity -Properads as L -Segal spaces

-for a certain algebraic pattern $\bfL^\op$ of ``level graphs'' introduced by Chu--Hackney \cite{CH22}, and show that its right adjoint defines a fully faithful embedding $\Prpd \hookrightarrow \Seg_{\bfL^\op}(\calS)$ whose essential image is characterized by a completeness condition.
+for a certain algebraic pattern $\L$ of ``level graphs'' introduced by Chu--Hackney \cite{CH22} (though they consider opposite category $\bfL_{\rm CH} = \L^\op$), and show that its right adjoint defines a fully faithful embedding $\Prpd \hookrightarrow \Seg_{\L}(\calS)$ whose essential image is characterized by a completeness condition.